Istionia/featherpause/FeatherPause/BATTLEPLAN.md

    - Spinner (loading indicator)
    - ErrorDisplay (for showing errors)

-4. Create a responsive layout system with:
+5. Create a responsive layout system with:
    - Container component for consistent padding
    - Grid system or flex utilities
    - Responsive spacing helpers
+   - Adaptations for different device sizes

+6. Implement dark mode support:
+   - Create dark theme variants of all colors
+   - Implement theme switching based on system preference
+   - Add manual theme toggle option

-5. Write unit tests for all components using React Native Testing Library
+7. Write unit tests for all components using React Native Testing Library

 Each component should be properly typed with TypeScript, include accessibility attributes, and follow the brand styling.
 Ensure components are exported from a central index file for easy imports.

+Note: Integrate with the existing Expo project structure, don't modify the tab navigation that's already been set up.
 ```

 ### Prompt 3: Navigation Structure